 Enjoy the beauty of the changing fall foliage while helping out Audubon with a Community Science project.

 Following our regular monitor route, we will search for birds in various habitats at the Audubon Center.
 This is a great opportunity to build your experience using binoculars and listening to bird song.
 We will identify the birds we see or hear, and record counts of their population numbers.
-Binoculars and bird guides are available to borrow.

 We typically finish our monitoring route by about 9:30 am, but you can leave earlier if necessary.